 5 Main Types of Boundaries:

-There are five main types of boundaries for a healthy relationship: physical, emotional, sexual, material, and time.
+There are five main types of boundaries for a healthy relationship: physical, emotional, sexual, material, and temporal (time).
 Physical boundaries involve physical touch and personal space (this includes your home and belongings).
 An example of a boundary on physical touch would be if you aren’t a big fan of “PDA” public displays of affection, you simply want your partner to stop pinching your butt in public!
 An emotional boundary that should exist in all relationships is that your partner should never deliberately invalidate or belittle your feelings (e.g. “I can’t believe you are complaining that I didn’t text you that I was going out for one drink before coming home from work.
 Do I need your permission to breathe too?
 You’re crazy if you think I’m going to put up with you yelling at me like this.”).
 Sexual boundaries might include your definition of infidelity, especially in this world with social media, pornography, online dating and other prevalent contemporary phenomena that, for many, is blurring the lines on this issue.
 It’s important to know where you and your partner’s boundaries are around these issues.
 Material boundaries cover everything from money to possessions -- I like to hold onto one of my boyfriend’s sweatshirts when he goes out of town, but the first time I did this I made sure to ask permission so I knew which one was ok to take.
 (Consistently enforcing and respecting smaller boundaries, can help prevent bickering and make it easier to navigate challenges when it really counts).
 Time boundaries, aforementioned, involved setting boundaries in your relationship so that both you and your partner can balance how you spend your time across your priorities: work, friends, family, hobbies, etc… without feeling guilty or jealous.

 If you are already in a relationship, it’s not too late to create boundaries with your partner.
 It can be a little harder, because you may have to break some old habits, but it’s worth the effort for all the hassle it can save you both.
 Boundaries are your friends.
 While the focus of this blog is on boundaries in romantic relationships, putting boundaries or limitation around other types of relationships is a good practice in general -- professional, familial, etc.